ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 repositories.

-In this way, everyone can participate in the same workflow, enjoying the benefits of modern version control software — even if unaware that's what's happening behind the scenes.
+In this way, everyone can participate in the same workflow, enjoying the benefits of modern version control software — even if unaware about what's happening behind the scenes.

 ## Benefits of using a JAMstack architecture